nicocampuzan0/pwn.college.solved/intercepting-communication/aes_ecb_cpa_http.md

 ## Observations
 - This solution works for both HTTP challenges, b64 or not.

-- The tricky part here is exfiltrating the chosen plaintext, bruteforcing is trivial like in the first CPA challenge.
+- The tricky part here is exfiltrating the chosen plaintext.
+Bruteforcing is trivial like in the first CPA challenge.

   - To achieve this, we can use the `substr` SQL function so we can still guess character by character and not worry about the 16B padding for AES throwing us off since we match the input length.

 - However, when interacting directly with the process that encrypts/decrypts like before, efficiency didn't really matter, now we are doing this through a web server.

   - We can speed things up by using a subset of the printable ASCII characters (note, skip `#` for these queries...) to reduce the search space to 82 characters.

   - We can also build a lookup table for our flag substring queries, since these don't change and we would be making on average 41 queries for the encrypted flag substring, when we only need 1.

     - Using a dictionary might have been more pythonic, but when I set up the problem I was thinking a table might be faster for a small range of contiguous integers, which made my logic a bit hacky and ugly

 - Also note that the known `pwn.college{` prefix is irrelevant.
 It's just the first step in knowing I can choose plaintext to encrypt and match the flag ciphertext as below that I left in there.
 We could start from indrex 13 instea:
   - ```
     # python -c "import requests; print(requests.get('http://challenge.localhost/?query=substr(flag, 1, 12)').text)"